alexpovel/srgn/README.md

 > [!NOTE]
 >
-> Without exception, all code snippets in this README are automatically
+> Without exception, all `bash` and `console` code snippets in this README are
-> [unit-tested](./tests/readme.rs) using the actual program binary.
-What is showcased
+> automatically [tested](tests/readme.rs) using the actual program binary, facilitated
-> here is guaranteed to work.
+> by a tiny bash interpreter.
+What is showcased here is guaranteed to work.

 ## Installation